 The Southcentral Region includes state and federal waters from Cape Suckling to Cape Newenham, including PWS, Cook Inlet, Kodiak, the Alaska Peninsula, the Aleutian Islands, and Bristol Bay.
 The Southcentral Region groundfish staff consists of two regional management biologists as well as area management biologists and assistants for the following areas: (1) PWS and the North Gulf areas, (2) Lower Cook Inlet, and (3) Kodiak, Alaska Peninsula, and the Aleutian Islands.
-In addition, a region-wide harvest assessment project is based in the Homer office, consisting of a project leader, project assistant, and six technicians.
-Seasonal technicians collected data from the sport harvest at six major ports in the region.
-Low sport fishing license sales in 2020 due to travel restrictions resulted in funding cuts to the Southcentral region harvest assessment project.
-One technician position was not filled, but the data collected by this technician were collected by other project personnel.
+In addition, a region-wide harvest assessment project is based in the Anchorage office, consisting of a project leader, project assistant, and five technicians.
+Seasonal technicians and program staff collected data from the sport harvest at six major ports in the region: Valdez, Whittier, Seward, Anchor Point/Deep Creek, Homer, and Kodiak.
 Ongoing assessment of sport harvest and fishery characteristics at major ports throughout the region includes interviews of anglers and charter boat operators and sampling of the sport harvest.
 Data collected included length, age, and sex of halibut, rockfishes, lingcod, and sharks; sablefish, Pacific cod, and other infrequently harvested sport bottomfish species may also be sampled opportunistically.
-All non-halibut age reading was done in Homer, and the staff members are active participants in CARE.
+All nonhalibut age reading was done in Homer, and the staff members are active participants in CARE.
 Halibut otoliths were forwarded to the IPHC for age reading.
 Southcentral Region staff are responsible for management of groundfish fisheries, except halibut, in state and federal waters.

-In addition, staff provide sport halibut harvest statistics to the IPHC and the Council, assist in development and analysis of the statewide charter logbook program and SWHS, provide information to the BOF, advisory committees, and local fishing groups, draft and review proposals for sport groundfish regulations, and disseminate information to the public.
+In both Regions, staff provide sport halibut harvest statistics to the IPHC and the Council, assist in development and analysis of the statewide charter logbook program and SWHS, provide information to the BOF, advisory committees, and local fishing groups, draft and review proposals for sport groundfish regulations, and disseminate information to the public.